Professor Sharon Lafferty Doty

 2 credits (CR/NC)

 Course Description: Microbes are often essential for plant growth, providing nutrients, pathogen resistance, and increased tolerance to stress.
 Other microbes can cause plant diseases.
 Through weekly seminars, students will learn about the spectrum of plant-microbe interactions.
-In addition, students will conduct a literature review of a plant microbiology topic of their choosing, and write a short (1.5-2 pg) review.
-Alternatively, graduate students doing research in plant microbiology can give a short seminar instead (on Feb 27).
+In addition, students will conduct a literature review of a plant microbiology topic of their choosing, and write a short (1.5-2 pg) review, or write a paragraph summarizing each of the seminars.
+Graduate students doing research in plant microbiology can give a short seminar instead of the writing assignment.

 Syllabus and draft topics:

-In case a speaker is unavailable, I’ll fill in – Prof. Sharon Doty (UW) on “The power of the plant microbiome”
+Jan 7- Prof. Sharon Doty (UW) on “The power of the plant microbiome” – IN PERSON

 EVALUATION FOR CREDIT

 The students will prepare an outreach paper on an approved plant microbiology topic (1-2 pgs) for potential use in educational outreach for the International Symbiosis Society.
+Alternatively they may write a paragraph per topic, summarizing each of the seminars.
 In addition, students will be expected to participate in the seminar discussions and be prepared for class discussions by completing weekly related readings prior to class.
 Attendance (in person or via Zoom) is required.
+Graduate students doing research in plant microbiology can give a short seminar instead of the writing assignment (March 4 or 11).

 Attendance and Participation (CoEnv statement): This course is designed to maximize your learning of the subject matter.
 Therefore, our attendance policy is aimed at supporting our educational goals.